-173.1.11 Completion of a BSc Degree After Transfer to Another Faculty
+183.1.11 Completion of a BSc Degree After Transfer to Another Faculty

 Students who transfer to another Faculty after completing part of a BSc program may reapply to the Faculty of Science after completing the degree from the other Faculty.
-A former student transferring to the Faculty of Science normally must complete at least ★60 while registered in the Faculty of Science at the University.
-Courses completed in the Faculty of Science before transfer may count toward the minimum ★60 that must be completed while registered in the Faculty of Science, Science or Arts courses taken while in another Faculty, which are clearly noted as "extra-to-degree" on the transcript, may fulfil specific subject requirements of a degree program in Science but will not fulfil the minimum residence requirement of the program.
+A former student transferring to the Faculty of Science normally must complete at least \star 60 while registered in the Faculty of Science at the University.
+Courses completed in the Faculty of Science before transfer may count toward the minimum \star 60 that must be completed while registered in the Faculty of Science.
+Science or Arts courses taken while in another Faculty, which are clearly noted as "extra-to-degree" on the transcript, may fulfil specific subject requirements of a degree program in Science but will not fulfil the minimum residence requirement of the program.

-173.2 Biochemistry
+183.2 Biochemistry

-Honors in Biochemistry 173.2.1
+183.2.1 Honors in Biochemistry

-Continuation in the Honors program in Biochemistry requires a GPA of at least 3.3 on at least ★30 in each of the preceding Fall/Winter periods.
+Continuation, or graduation, in the Honors program in Biochemistry requires a minimum GPA of 3.3 on at least ± 30 in each Fall/Winter period credited towards the degree.